ianyfan/alevel/electronics/specification.md

 5.3.1
 1 Understand that frequency division multiplexing (FDM) allocates a different range of frequencies (channel) for each modulated carrier
 2 Understand how the maximum number of channels in a link is related to its bandwidth and the bandwidth allocated to each channel
-3 Recall the use of a parallel LC circuit and a resistor as a bandpass filter (including the effect on the bandwidth of increasing the resistance in the parralel LC circuit)
+3 Recall the use of a parallel LC circuit and a resistor as a bandpass filter (including the effect on the bandwidth of increasing the resistance in the parallel LC circuit)
 4 Recall and use the equations for the reactance of an inductor (\\(X_L = 2\pi fL\\)) and a capacitor (\\(X_C = \frac{1}{2\pi fC}\\)), including the use of log-log plots of reactance against frequency to represent these characteristics
 5 Recall and use the equation for the resonant frequency (\\(f_0 = \frac{1}{2\pi\sqrt{\strut LC}}\\)) 6 Understand the use of three stacked filters to make a bandpass filter with a flat top and sharp edges, including the need for buffer amplifiers between stages